Learn more about UPIKE and why it is the right choice for you.

 The maximum award shall not exceed the sum of $4,000 in any one-calendar school year.

-UPIKE will give five Legacy Awards to students entering in the fall semester who have an immediate family member who has graduated from Pikeville College/UPIKE.
-Each award will be $3,000 a year and is renewable for four years.
+UPIKE will give Legacy Awards to students entering in the fall semester who have an immediate family member who has graduated from Pikeville College/UPIKE.
+Each award will be based of availability and is renewable for four years.

 This full-ride scholarship will include room and board and is renewable for up to eight semesters or until the completion of a bachelor’s degree, as long as selected students meet renewal criteria.